VishalS123456/Vishal-BlueStampPortfolio/index.md

 - Set up circuit with LED's
 - Wrote Python code for the circuit and the motors, enabling the LED's to blink at my own pace and enabling the motors to spin both forward and backward
 - Built car chassis
-- Sucessfully connected the H Bridge, Motors, Breadboard to the raspberry Pi
+- Sucessfully connected the H Bridge, motors, breadboard to the Raspberry Pi

 Challenges:
 Throughout the process of reaching the first milestone, I faced several challenges.
-The first challenge that I faced was creating a circuit.
-Since I had never done it before, I kept wiring it incorrectly.
-Once I got that complete I moved on to making the car chassis where another issue popped up: one of the pieces was missing.
-As a result, I lost a lot of time because I couldn't test if the robot would respond to the motor commands properly without the car chassis.
-The last issue of the path to reaching the first milestone was building the car chassis itself.
-I had to wait a couple of days to recieve the new chassis but building the chassis was far more difficult.
-The spaces were super tight and it took a very long time in order to put the entire car chassis together.
+The first challenge that I faced was creating the circuit.
+Since I had never done it before, I often wired it incorrectly.
+Once I got that complete I moved on to assembling the car chassis where another issue popped up.
+One of the pieces was missing.
+As a result, I lost valuable time because I couldn't test whether the robot would respond to the motor commands properly without the car chassis.
+The final challenge was building the new car chassis after receiving the replacement part.
+The assemly process was difficult because the spaces were very tight and it took a long time to put the entire car chassis together.

 # Schematics